GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * [Ticket](https://github.com/GO-ROCHE-COLLAB/Roche_CV_mapping/issues/88)
 * Status: closed - mapping completed

-#### cell cycle M/G1 RCV_000110
-* Notes: Key term is obsolete
-* Results: N/A Job not run.
-Specification marked as preliminary or missing.

 #### pancreas development RCV_000266
 * Key class: [pancreas development](http://www.ebi.ac.uk/ontology-lookup/?termId=GO:0031016)
 * Pattern: [is_a_OR_part_of_OR_regulates](../../patterns/is_a_OR_part_of_OR_regulates.md)